 All full-time employees of the Company are entitled to the retirement plan that is managed by the Labor Retirement Reserve Supervision Committee.
-Fund assets are deposited under the Committee's name in the specific bank account and hence, it's completely separated from the Company.
+Fund assets are deposited under the Committee's name in the specific bank account and hence, it's completely separated from the Company and its domestic subsidiaries.
 Therefore, fund assets are not included in the consolidated financial statements.
 Retirement plans for employees of overseas subsidiaries are provided in accordance with the respective local regulations.